piteli/tribehired-test/README.md

 ## Installation and running

 This project is built with Expo + React Native.
-In order to run this in your real device/simulator/emulator, please install NPM/node js and expo-cli first.
+In order to run this in your real device/simulator/emulator properly, please install NPM/node js and expo-cli first.

 Then,
 1) Git clone the project